-National legal basis for MSP is the Spatial Planning Act ("Raumordnungsgesetz" / ROG), which was made applicable for the EEZ in 2004.
-A revised version came into force as of 29 November 2017.
-It takes into account the MSP Directive's requirements for transboundary consultation and coordination in MSP, land-sea interactions and application of the ecosystem approach.
+The federal legal basis for MSP is the Spatial Planning Act ("Raumordnungsgesetz" / ROG), which was made applicable to the EEZ in 2004.
+A revised version came into force as of 29 November 2017, taking into account the MSP Directive's requirements for transboundary consultation and coordination in MSP, land-sea interactions and application of the ecosystem approach.

 The public as well as public authorities, whose interests are affected, must prior to drafting a final version of the plan.
-This is followed by consent by all affected ministries, and the adoption by the Minister of the Interior, Building and Community..
+This is followed by consent by all affected ministries and the adoption by the competent minister in the national government (for the 2021 plan: Minister of the Interior, Building and Community).
+The MSP is adopted in the form of an ordinance.